subfuzion/appmesh-blog/colorapp/README.md

       Name: !Sub "${EnvironmentName}:Mesh"
 ```

-We will use a script to create the stack.
-We will use the same environment variables
+We will use the same environment variables from the previous step, plus one
-we used to create the VPC plus one additional one:
+additional one (`MESH_NAME`), to deploy the stack using a script (`appmesh-mesh.sh`).

 * `MESH_NAME` should be set to the name you want to use to identify the mesh.
 For this demo, we will call it `appmesh-mesh`.